cheongyw/BT4222_Project_SuperModels/README.md

 Github Repo for BT4222 Group Project - Cheong Yi Wei, Chua Wei Han, Ng Gin Wen, Yang Xiya

 # Pre-Requisites
+Python 3 is used for this project.
+Most of the libraries used are installed in colab.
+Please refer to requirements.txt for details.
+Furthermore, the default pandas library on colab is outdated.
+Please upgrade it before using pickle to load the data files found in the link below.

 # Description
 ### Data Sources